 Financial advisers have this data and more at their fingertips, plus the benefit of back-office experts to answer the legal and tax questions that will inevitably crop up from time to time.

-The questions is not can you afford financial advice as an expat, but can you afford not to take financial advice?
+The question is not can you afford financial advice as an expat, but can you afford not to take financial advice?

 A financial adviser guides you through the different life stages by devising and recommending strategies.

-Over your working lifetime, you will have ups and downs.
+Over your working lifetime, you will inevitably have financial difficulties.

 A good adviser will present options, discuss the pros and cons of each choice, but leave you to make the financial decisions.

-To do this, your financial adviser must have the relevant qualification to give appropriate advice.
+To do this, your financial adviser must have the relevant qualification to give proper advice.
 The qualifications from a recognised independent organisation.
 The main bodies are: